-I love this end of year money ritual for your finances because it makes me squeal, uncomfortable and motivated all at once.
-It gives me a chance to slow down, reflect and look back at all the amazing accomplishments I’ve done with my money this year.
+I love this money ritual for your finances because it makes me squeal, uncomfortable and motivated all at once.
+It gives me a chance to slow down, reflect and look back at all the amazing accomplishments I’ve done with my money every year.

-Let me back up here.
-You can do this any time of the year.
-It’s just that most people tend to want to reflect at the end of the year.
+You can do this whenever you want It’s just that most people tend to want to reflect at the end of the year.
 But if it’s June when you’re reading this, go right ahead and do this my friend!

 It can be the same for you as well my friend.
 Yes, it’s scary to look at the numbers (especially if you haven’t done so before), but I assure it’ll help you get more clarity in your life in general and any intentions/goals you want to set.

 You can make this money ritual as formal or informal as you like.
 I personally grab a special notebook, make a cup masala chai and sit at my dining table to knock this all out.
 Some people break it up into a few days here and there.
 It doesn’t matter, the important thing is to do it.

 Here are the steps I go through, including questions to ask and what to do with the information once it’s all out there.

 When I became debt-free, I shrugged it off.

 When I started earning more I shrugged if off.